Valorant Aim: The Bayesian Way

 png

-After training, we observe an overall increment in accuracy, 12% on average.
-Most of the density is possitive, but there is great uncertainty: 95% of the probability mass is between -2.2% and +25%.
+After training, we observe an overall increase in accuracy, 12% on average.
+Most of the density is positive, but there is significant uncertainty: 95% of the probability mass lies between -2.2% and +25%.

-Let's see how this increment in precission translates to number of downed bots.
-We do this by means of simulating rounds with the precissions before and after training.
-Since we are not using averages but whole distributions, the undertainty in our p's are translated to the number of downed bots.
-This was not done in the previous analysis since the confidence intervals used are for the mean of the distribution, not the actual distribution.
+Now, let’s see how this increase in precision translates to the number of downed bots.
+We do this by simulating rounds with the precisions before and after training.
+Since we are not using averages but whole distributions, the uncertainty in our p’s is carried over to the number of downed bots.
+This was not done in the previous analysis, since the confidence intervals there referred to the mean of the distribution, not the full distribution.

 png

-Although the average difference is possitive, there is great uncerainty around how many donwed bots we expect to do after training.
+Although the average difference is positive, there is substantial uncertainty in how many additional bots we expect to down after training.

-Since we have the whole distribution we can query questions such as:
+Since we have the full distribution, we can ask questions such as:

 After playing 60 rounds, what is the probability of downing more bots than without training?